rafi03/STIG-Windows11-Compliance/dummy2.md

 **Problem:** Toast notifications to the lock screen must be turned off to prevent information disclosure.

-**Solution:** This script disables toast notifications on the lock screen for all users.
+**Solution:** This script disables toast notifications on the lock screen for the current user and system-wide.

 ```powershell
 <#